 - When did I tune out or get bored?

 - What was the purpose of the story and is the purpose clear?

 - When did the story make clear, powerful points?

 - When was the audio hard to hear or distracting?

 - Is any audio misleading?
 (NPR senior editor Ken Barcus notes, “Sometimes a bubbling brook sounds just like a leaking toilet.”)

-- Is a key point or critical tape missing?
+- Is anything essential missing?
 Is the story fair?

 - Does the structure of the story make sense?
 What are the beginning and middle, and do they lead towards the end?